gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

 #### September 30th, 2019

-The DVA responded to my fredom of information request.
+The DVA responded to my freedom of information request.
 All my questions were answered with `Following a reasonable search, this information could not be found`.
 I was hoping to calculate how much this delaying and refusal tactic had cost the Australia tax payers so far.
 Clearly it's something the DVA is not eager to share.

 > Document created in accordance with section 17 of the Freedom of Information Act 1982 (Cth)
 > FOI reference number: 30760